Academic Advisory Council

-Professor, Electrical Engineering and Computer Science, Northwestern University, Ph.
-D. - Computer Science, Yale University
+Professor, Computer Science, Northwestern University

-Dr. Birnbaum is a Professor of Electrical Engineering and Computer Science at the Northwestern University.
+Dr. Birnbaum is a Professor of Computer Science at the Northwestern University.
 His research and teaching focus on applied Artificial Intelligence, natural language processing (NLP), intelligent information systems, social media data analytics, machine learning, with applications to media and journalism.
 A key focus is on methods for the automatic generation of content by machine, including specifically the automatic generation of narratives from data.

 Another important area of Larry's research is intelligent information systems, including models of automatic and contextual search and information diversity.
 A third focus is on preference predication and recommendation using social media data.
 More generally, projects in Larry's lab are aimed at automating and supporting all aspects of the "content pipeline," including research, content generation, content distribution, and user interaction with content.

 Dr. Birnbaum holds an undergraduate, graduate and PhD degree in Computer Science from Yale University.

 Chief Data Scientist at the Centre of Excellence in AI/ML, Reliance Jio

 Dr. Shailesh Kumar is currently the Chief Data Scientist at the Centre of Excellence in AI/ML, Reliance Jio.
 He has published over 20 international papers and book chapters and holds more than 20 patents in AI/ML.
 He was recognized as one of the top 10 data scientists in India in 2015 by Analytics India Magazine.